Meet the BookBitch™

 I’m a reference librarian and the author liaison for the Palm Beach County Library System.
 Prior to the library gig I was a bookseller for Borders for seven years.
 I contributed a chapter entitled “Readers’ Advisory in the Real World” for a book called Nonfiction Readers’ Advisory, edited by Robert Burgin.
 I review crime fiction for Booklist, and chicklit for Library Journal.
 I have my B.A. in English Literature and my M.S. in Library & Information Science.

 I am often asked how I determine which books I am going to read and review.
 I get most of the catalogs from the major publishers and request review copies of books I have an interest in reading.
 I read several review sources on a regular basis.
 I consider recommendations from friends, co-workers, authors whose works I’ve read and enjoyed, and various pundits of the publishing industry.
 It would be a dream come true if I could read every book that appeals to me, but unfortunately with my schedule I am forced to be very, very selective, which means I rarely review an unsolicited book.
 For more details on submitting a book for review, please see the Review Policy page.

-I’m 59 years old and married for 37 years to the love of my life.
+I’m 60 years old and married for 37 years to the love of my life.
 I have a 33 year old son and a 26 year old daughter.
-I also share my home with two cats; the criminally insane Edgar (left) and my sweet Birman, Loki (right).
+I also share my home with my sweet Birman, Loki (right).
+We lost Edgar (left,) our criminally insane cat, in 2018.

 I am happy, honest, intelligent, intuitive, funny and fun.
 I am the eternal optimist; my glass is always half full, my clouds all have silver linings and when life gives me lemons, I make kick ass lemonade – no wait, I make limoncello (ask me for my recipe!)
 I am sorry to say I can also be impatient, opinionated, stubborn and generally too blunt for my own good.